 We also compare the liquidity-providing role of dual traders across contracts.
 Note that our set of contracts encompasses the highly active commodity futures such as live cattle and live hogs, as well as the less active financial futures such as Canadian dollars and T-bills.
 It is useful to investigate if liquidity supply by dual traders is more significant in the lower volume pits.
-We conduct both t-tests (parametric) and Wilcoxon signed rank (non parametric) tests on the correlations from different contracts in Table 2.
-Among the eight contracts examined, the most actively traded contract is live cattle, and the least active contract is S&P 400.
-Live hogs, Canadian dollars, pork bellies, T-bills, feeder cattle, and lumber are in between in trading activity.
+We conduct both t-tests (parametric) and Wilcoxon signed rank (non parametric) tests on the correlations between personal netbuy and customer netbuy from different contracts in Table 2 Panel D. Among the eight contracts examined, the most (least) actively traded contract is live cattle (S&P 400); hogs, Canadian dollars, pork bellies, T-bills, feeder cattle, and lumber all have intermediate trading activities.

 Several noteworthy results emerge from our pair-wise comparisons across these contracts.

-First, we find that in the most actively traded agricultural contracts like live cattle and live hogs, the liquidity-providing role of dual traders is statistically less significant than that of dual traders in the less active contracts.
-Second, the liquidity-providing role of dual traders in the less active financial contract, T-bill, is statistically more significant than that of dual traders in the agricultural contracts.
-Third, among dual traders in the moderately traded agricultural contracts pork bellies, feeder cattle, and lumber, we do not find any significant difference in their liquidity-providing role.
+First, as expected, we find that in the most actively traded agricultural contracts-like live cattle and hogs-the liquidity-providing role of dual traders is statistically less significant than that of dual traders in the less active contracts.
+Second, the liquidity-providing role of dual traders in the less active financial contract, T-bills, is statistically more significant than that of dual traders in the agricultural contracts.
+Third, among dual traders in the